goFrendiAsgard/No-CMS/readme.md

-What is Neo-CMS?
+What is No-CMS?
 ================

-Neo-CMS is a CMS-framework.
+No-CMS is a CMS-framework.

-Neo-CMS is a basic CMS with some default features such as user authorization, menu, module and theme management.
+No-CMS is a basic CMS with some default features such as user authorization, menu, module and theme management.
 It is fully customizable and extensible, you can make your own module and your own themes.
 It provide freedom to make your very own CMS, which is not provided very well by any other CMS.

 Who is it for?
 --------------
-Neo CMS will be good for you if you say yes for majority of these statement:
+No-CMS will be good for you if you say yes for majority of these statement:

 * You are a web developer who use CodeIgniter framework.
 * You are tired of building the same things such an authorization-authentication for every project.